ShrihanN343/MyFirstAIProject/README.md

 - **How has stock forecasting using machine learning changed the landscape of the stock market.
 What are the potential consequences?** (3 citations)

     - Deep learning models are able to outperform traditional methods of statistical analysis in capturing non-linear patterns as well as volatility.
-However, there continue to exist challenges with AI in financial markets such as data privacy, ethical concerns, and regulatory compliance.
-For example, due to AI's black box nature, regulators may find it difficult to defend decisions, and this raises concerns about transparency.
-There is a growing need for the adaption of AI skills in financial professions, as well as upgrades to infrastructure in order to integrate new technologies to take full advantage of opportunities.
+However, there continue to exist challenges with AI in financial markets such as data privacy, ethical concerns, and regulatory compliance.^1 For example, due to AI's black box nature, regulators may find it difficult to defend decisions, and this raises concerns about transparency.^2 There is a growing need for the adaption of AI skills in financial professions, as well as upgrades to infrastructure in order to integrate new technologies to take full advantage of opportunities.^3

-### Methodology
+### Dependencies

-Our experiment utilized the following Python packages(list all python packages):
+Our experiment utilized the following Python packages:

 - yfinance
 - Numpy